This post may contain affiliate links. If you purchase through these links I may receive a commission at no additional cost to you! Learn more.

 You can easily start a new String of Pearls plant, or transfer the cuttings back into the original pot to make your plant lusher and fuller.

-Start by carefully taking a few 4 inch stem cuttings.
+Start by carefully taking a few stem cuttings.
+Make them at least about 4 inch long.
 Remove a few pearls from the bottom of the cutting.

 There are two ways to root the String of Pearls cuttings.